safethelife/Image-Classification-By-CNN/README.md

 # Image-Classification-By-CNN
-Test image classification using CNN Model
+Classify the Image data using the CNN Model